astroprofsmith/intromodern.github.io/_sources/c11electric.md

 of Moving Bodies".
 ```

-In Frame B, lengths along the direction of relative motion will be
+In Frame B, illustrated in {numref}`frameBfig`, lengths along the
-contracted.
-When we talk about a charge density $\lambda$, we are
+direction of relative motion will be contracted.
+When we talk about a
-talking about a certain number of charges *per* *length*.
-So the
+charge density $\lambda$, we are talking about a certain number of
-charge densities in the wire will change, and since these sets of
+charges *per* *length*.
+So the charge densities in the wire will
-charges have different velocities, relative to $\vec{v}_R$, they will
+change, and since these sets of charges have different velocities,
-contract by different amounts.
-Given our formula for length
+relative to $\vec{v}_R$, they will contract by different amounts.
-contraction, we know
+Given our formula for length contraction, we know
 ```{math}
 :label: lambdapm
 \lambda_\pm =\pm\frac{dq}{dz} =